 Your need for a pole saw

-There are plenty of pole saws on the market, many of which have different properties.
-Make a list of the jobs you need to complete, then find a pole saw which is best designed for those jobs in particular.
+There are plenty of electric pole saws on the market, many of which have different properties.
+Make a list of the jobs you need to complete, then find the best pole saw (https://popularwoodworking.com/review/pole-saw/) designed for those jobs in particular.
 For example, if you must cut off the branches on a tall tree, then a battery-powered pole saw with a long extendable pole is a good choice for your needs.

 The size of your yard